DeltaBoyBZ/tabitha-sdk/README.md

 You can also go directly to the [Tabitha Programming Guide](https://deltaboybz.github.io/tabitha-sdk/guide/introduction.html).

 ## System Requirements and Dependencies
-As of now, the Tabitha SDK is only known to build on Linux.
+The Tabitha SDK builds on both Linux and Windows, though the Windows version is less-throughly tested.
-Specifically, the development machine was running Debian 11.
+The main development machine was running Debian 11.
-Simple testing has also been done on Ubuntu 20.02.

 1. [The LLVM Project](https://github.com/llvm/llvm-project) - Main development used LLVM-16, however testing suggests LLVM-15 is sufficient.